 You just had to be on your best behavior.

 He was preparing you to deal in a world that didn't want you, because if you could survive at Dr. J's, then nobody else could come up with anything more difficult and without really stressing, you know, 'You can't go out there and act like this around those white folks.'

 So it was more of how you're representing yourself.

 BOB: I think what that brought to Althea was the first sense of discipline.

 You can't do everything that you want to do when you want to do it.

-JOHNSON: She recognized that this was something that she absolutely wanted to do but knew based on dealing with Dr. Johnson and Dr. Eaton, it wasn't gonna be her way or the highway, it was gonna be their way.
+JOHNSON: She recognized that this was something that she absolutely wanted to do but knew based on dealing with Dr. Johnson and Dr. Eaton, it wasn't gonna be way or the highway, it was gonna be way.